apache/paimon/docs/content/how-to/creating-catalogs.md

 spark-sql ... \
     --conf spark.sql.catalog.paimon=org.apache.paimon.spark.SparkCatalog \
     --conf spark.sql.catalog.paimon.warehouse=hdfs://path/to/warehouse \
-    --conf spark.sql.catalog.paimon.table_default.key=value
+    --conf spark.sql.catalog.paimon.table-default.key=value
 ```

-The conf `--conf spark.sql.catalog.paimon.table_default.key=value` specifies the default property `'key' = 'value'` for tables created in the catalog.
+The conf `--conf spark.sql.catalog.paimon.table-default.key=value` specifies the default property `'key' = 'value'` for tables created in the catalog.

-You can define any default properties with the prefix `spark.sql.catalog.paimon.table_default.` configuration.
+You can define any default properties with the prefix `spark.sql.catalog.paimon.table-default.` configuration.
 If the table defines the same properties with the default properties, the table's properties will be taken.

 After `spark-sql` is started, you can switch to the `default` database of the `paimon` catalog with the following SQL.